ssamuroff/mbii/README.md

     postprocessed : FITS file in which to store the output of step 2 above.

-    baryon_shapes : FITS file in which to store the output of step 1 above.
-This also provides the input to step 2.

-    dm_shapes : FITS file in which to store the output of step 1 above.
-This also provides the input to step 2.
+    shapes_dir : Directory to which to write the output of step 1 above.
+Also tells the code where to look for the inputs to step 2.

     cuts : column names, lower then upper bounds

     halo_matching :